How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 The Essence of the Dispatch Process is "Flattened Decision-Making"

 If the algorithm determines "how to score," then the dispatch process determines "how to execute."
-Overly complex scheduling processes push rules into the murky waters of inexplicability and make the system fragile.
+Overly complex scheduling processes push rules into the deep waters of inexplicability and make the system fragile.

-A direct and clear dispatch process is as follows:
+A direct, clear dispatch process is as follows:

 1. Order triggered